PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

 ### 2.3 Modifying the High-Performance Inference Configuration

 Due to the diversity of actual deployment environments and requirements, the default configuration might not meet all needs.
 In such cases, manual adjustment of the high-performance inference configuration may be necessary.
-Users can modify the configuration by editing the **pipeline/module configuration file** or by passing the `hpi_config` field in the parameters via **CLI** or **Python API**. **Parameters passed via CLI or Python API will override the settings in the pipeline/module configuration file.** The following examples illustrate how to modify the configuration.
+Users can modify the configuration by editing the **pipeline/module configuration file** or by passing the `hpi_config` field in the parameters via **CLI** or **Python API**. **Parameters passed via CLI or Python API will override the settings in the pipeline/module configuration file.** Different levels of configurations in the config file are automatically merged, and the deepest-level settings take the highest priority.
+The following examples illustrate how to modify the configuration.

 **For the general OCR pipeline, use the `onnxruntime` backend for all models:**